Skip to content

 0. Backup Validation

-Ensure that ReadStore database backups are in place and up-to-date (located in the --db-directory folder).
+Ensure that ReadStore database backups are in place and up-to-date (located in the --db-backup-directory folder; defaults to ./readstore-db-backup/ if you started the server without explicit directory arguments).
 Optionally, copy the latest backup file (.sqlite3) to a secure location for potential rollback.

 1. Stop the Running Server